IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 Note that for resolutions that require 2/3 of those present, if 2/3 is a non-integral number that the quotient is rounded up.
 For instance, if 30 (or 29 or 28) members are present and 20 vote in favor of a resolution it passes.

 Note that for resolutions that require >50% of those present, if 1/2 is a non-integral number that the quotient is rounded up.
 For instance if 30 (or 31) members are present a minimum of 16 votes is necessary to pass the resolution.

+Note that the requirement of permitting a single "no vote" to block certain Technical Committee resolutions is intended to permit those that disagree with those resolutions to have an opportunity to express their views during a Live meeting, and possibly persuade others.

 ### Conducting Votes Electronically